-It's a New Year and a new term.
-Whether you’re just starting your online degree program, or you're an online learning veteran, these tips will help you achieve success.
+If you're just starting your online degree program or you're an online degree program veteran, these 99 tips will help you be successful.

 Who doesn't love articles with lists?
 Especially self-help lists of tips, tricks, and how-to's.

 Just glance at the magazine rack while you're in the check-out line at the grocery store: 16 Ways to Lose Weight Fast; 8 Tips to Look 10 Years Younger; 12 Ways to Cook Vegetables Your Family Will Love.

 Lists are easy to read.
 They get right to the point.